Vikram A Sarabhai Community Science Centre

 Vikram A Sarabhai Community Science Centre, commonly known as VASCSC, was established in the 1960s by the eminent space scientist, Vikram Sarabhai in Ahmedabad, Gujarat, India.

+History

+VASCSC was started to give quality science education and to try new ideas and method for teaching science.
+It started out as the Physical Research Laboratory (PRL), Ahmedabad's "Group for Improvement of Science Education (GISE)" in 1963.

+In 1966, the Community Science Center (CSC) started operating as a separate workspace at its present site.
+After the founder died in 1971, it was renamed "Vikram A Sarabhai Community Science Centre (VASCSC)" to honor him.

+Mandate and role

 The centre works towards popularising science and mathematics education among students, teachers and the public.
 Its mandate is to stimulate interest, encourage and expose the principles of science and scientific method and also to improve and find innovative methods of science education.
 It is located opposite Gujarat University.
 VASCSC is open to all members of the community.